Kayden Carter

 Allyssa Lyn Lane (born May 20, 1988) is an American professional wrestler.
 She is signed to All Elite Wrestling (AEW) and Ring of Honor (ROH), where she performs under the ring name Lacey Lane.

-She is best known for her time in WWE, where she performed under the ring name Kayden Carter from 2018 to 2025 and (alongside Katana Chance) became a one-time and the longest-reigning NXT Women's Tag Team Champion and one-time WWE Women's Tag Team Champion.
-The two also became the first women's tag team to have won the WWE and NXT Women's Tag Team Championships.
+She is best known for her time in WWE, where she performed under the ring name Kayden Carter from 2018 to 2025.
+Carter, alongside Katana Chance, is a former one-time and the longest-reigning NXT Women's Tag Team Champion and one-time WWE Women's Tag Team Champion.

 Early life

-Allyssa Lyn Lane was born in Winter Park, Florida, on May 20, 1988, the daughter of a Filipina mother and Jamaican father.
+Allyssa Lyn Lane was born on May 20, 1988 in Winter Park, Florida, the daughter of a Filipina mother and Jamaican father.
 She played basketball at Monroe Community College before transferring to Shaw University, where she won an NCAA Division II championship in 2012 and graduated magna cum laude later that year with a BA in recreational management.

 Professional wrestling career

 Early career (2016–2018)

 Lane enrolled in the Team 3D Academy in 2016, and wrestled regularly for a number of different Florida-based independent promotions.
 Her first public match was a winning effort against Trish Adora for the Go Wrestle promotion in Daytona Beach in August 2016.
 Lane had a tryout at the WWE Performance Center in February 2017, after which she was offered a developmental contract.
 However, a physical examination revealed arthritis in her knee, and the contract was rescinded.
 Lane spent four months rehabbing her knee, and in November 2017 she joined The Crash Lucha Libre in Tijuana, Baja California, Mexico, eventually winning their Women's Championship from Keyra on January 20, 2018.
 She held the title for 175 days before losing it to Tessa Blanchard in a triple threat match that also included Santana Garrett on July 14, 2018.